 When the term “growth hacker” was coined by Sean Ellis back in 2010.
 Sean Ellis described this as being a way of defining the “true north” of any given person.
 However, this simplistic notion was to become a lot more influential than he initially anticipated.
-Just as relevant in businesses as it was to the average person.

 What growth hacking as a strategy is a viable long-term solution?